BenitaTal/ToParkMe/README.md

         Problems:

-1.
-The phone that i used have many problem, for example the exact location of the phone some times work and some times does not (you can notice from the videos).
+1.The phone that i used have many problem, for example the exact location of the phone some times work and some times does not
-2.
+(you can notice from the videos).

-The phone has a reflections of the apps in the background all the time (you can notice from the videos).
+2.The phone has a reflections of the apps in the background all the time (you can notice from the videos).